1. INITIAL CONSULTATION

 Gift interviews usually take up to 45 minutes while full life story interviews can take anywhere from 1 hour to 3 hours.

-We can meet in-person at the Storied studio, 855 Sawyer Street in South Portland, Maine.
-Or, we can record over the computer or phone.
-I am willing to travel short distances if meeting in-person at your home works best.
+We can meet in-person or record over the computer or phone.
+I can travel short distances if meeting in-person at your home works best.
+Please note that for travel outside of the Portland, Maine, area fees associated with travel, mileage, and per diem fees may be applied.

 Production includes a discussion with you around what you want highlighted from your interview, and what you might want edited out.